Damocles-fr/PPJF/README.md

     Launch medias from the Jellyfin web interface directly in PotPlayer.

-    Optionnal :  One click link to the corresponding media local folder from the Jellyfin media information panel.
+    Optional :  One click link to the corresponding media local folder from the Jellyfin media information panel.

-    Optionnal : Start and stop the Jellyfin server automatically at launching the web interface and closing it.
+    Optional : Start and stop the Jellyfin server automatically at launching the web interface and closing it.

     Bonus : Select text and one click search selection on IMDB, YOUTUBE, or any websites

 ---

 - Not tested with Chrome – using LibreWolf is recommended and easier for this setup.
 - You can install multiple Firefox/LibreWolf/Nightly/Any fork on the same computer.
 I strongly recommend to install LibreWolf separately from your main browser.
 - This way you can launch Jellyfin directly in full-screen mode and/or hide the browser menu bar, as well as enabling separate configurations such as a default zoom of 120%, differents firefox addons for this browser etc...
-- This also allows to use the optionnal feature to start Jellyfin server automatically while launching the web interface and to stop jellyfin server after closing the window.
+- This also allows to use the Optional feature to start Jellyfin server automatically while launching the web interface and to stop jellyfin server after closing the window.
 ---

 ## Security Notice

-- For the optionnal local folder link, you need to install "native-app-setup.exe" and the firefox extension "Local Filesystem Links" by austrALIENsun, AWolf
+- For the Optional local folder link, you need to install "native-app-setup.exe" and the firefox extension "Local Filesystem Links" by austrALIENsun, AWolf
 [GitHub Repository](https://github.com/feinstaub/webextension_local_filesystem_links)
 - If you have security concerns, feel free not to install it.
 - I have no affiliation with this extension or its creators.